 - Supply and demand: Goldendoodles are in high demand and thus are quite expensive.
 Rather than forcing their dogs to breed more puppies to meet this demand, reputable breeders will instead increase the cost of each individual dog.

-- Cost of breeding / Breeding stock: As you can see, the different generations of Goldendoodle have different prices.
-Thus the breeding stock or parent dogs and their lineage will ultimately impact the price you will pay for your Goldendoodle puppy.
+- Breeding stock: As you can see, the different generations of Goldendoodle have different prices.
+Thus the breeding stock or parent dogs and their lineage will ultimately impact the price you will pay for your puppy.

 - Location: The land price in a specific location will also affect the price.
 For instance, dogs from California will be more expensive than those from the Mid West.
-If you buy a dog from outside your area, you’ll also need to factor in the cost of shipping your pup.
+If you buy a pup from outside your area, you’ll also need to factor in the shipping fees of your pup.

 Before you have even brought your new Goldendoodle puppy home, you would likely have to spend between $80 and $100 on food, $10 to $30 on food and water bowls, $40 to $180 on a dog bed, $50 and $370 on a crate for training and transporting your pet, and $15 to $50 on a collar and leash for your dog.

 You’ll also need to spend between $30 to $40 on toys for your new puppy, $40 to $160 on grooming essentials for your pooch, $10 to $20 on a dog license, $40 to $60 on a microchip and between $15 and $30 on miscellaneous items such as poop bags, carpet cleaners, and disinfectants.

 Alongside the fees of buying your Goldendoodle puppy, you also need to determine if you can afford all the things you’ll need during your pet’s life.